Alexei Popyrin vs. Sebastian Korda: Prediction and Match Betting Odds | The Astana Open

 Alexei Popyrin vs. Sebastian Korda Trends and Insights

-- Korda has played 44 matches in the past 12 months across all court types, averaging 25.4 games per match (22.5 in best-of-three matches) and winning 52.9% of those games.
+- In his 44 matches in the past 12 months across all court types, Korda is averaging 25.4 games per match (22.5 in best-of-three matches) and winning 52.9% of those games.

-- In the lone match between Popyrin and Korda dating back to 2015, in the 2020 ATP Challenger Eckental, Germany Men Singles quarterfinals, Korda came out on top 6-4, 6-4.
+- In the only match between Popyrin and Korda dating back to 2015, in the 2020 ATP Challenger Eckental, Germany Men Singles quarterfinals, Korda was victorious 6-4, 6-4.

-- Korda and Popyrin have competed in two sets against each other, with Korda capturing two of them.
+- Korda and Popyrin have played two total sets, with Korda claiming two of them and Popyrin zero.

-- Korda has taken 12 games (60.0% win rate) against Popyrin, who has claimed eight games.
+- Korda has the edge in 20 total games versus Popyrin, winning 12 of them.

-- Popyrin and Korda have played one time, averaging 20 games and two sets per match.
+- Korda and Popyrin have faced off one time, and they have averaged 20 games and two sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.